pixelsdb/pixels/docs/INSTALL.md

 Set `cache.enabled` to `false` in `$PIXELS_HOME/pixels.properties` if you don't use pixels-cache.

 ## Install MySQL
 MySQL and etcd are used to store the metadata and states of Pixels.
-MySQL/MariaDB 5.5 or later is tested.
+MySQL/MariaDB 5.5 or later has been tested.
 Other forks or variants may also work.
+You only need to install one etcd and one MySQL instance, even in a cluster.

 To install MySQL:
 ```bash